 Personal finance is a learnable skill.

-And you can crank up your expertise through reading books, listening to podcasts, taking courses, and talking with friends who know more than you do.
+And you can crank up your expertise by reading books, listening to podcasts, taking courses, and talking with friends who know more than you do.
 But as with any new skill, you may get stuck when it comes to applying what you learn (mainly because you won’t know where to begin).

 So here’s a simple place to start:

-One of the first and most basic steps of financial management is tracking what comes in and what goes out regarding your money.
-And then taking a more active role in how you funnel those funds each month.
+One of the first and most basic steps of financial management is tracking what comes in and what goes out regarding your money—and then taking a more active role in how you funnel those funds each month.